souma9830/AptoCare/README.md

-# MedFi - Medical Records Management App
+# APTO CARE - Decentralized Medical Record Management System

-A decentralized medical records management application built on Aptos blockchain with IPFS file storage.
+MedBlock is a decentralized healthcare record management system that leverages the **Aptos blockchain** and **IPFS** to securely store, manage, and verify medical records in a hybrid architecture.
+It ensures **data privacy, integrity, and access control** while delivering a seamless user experience.

 ---